Skip to main content

 Olesya Salnikova Gilmore

-Olesya Salnikova Gilmore is the author of THE HAUNTING OF MOSCOW HOUSE and THE WITCH AND THE TSAR.
+Olesya Salnikova Gilmore is the author of THE WITCH AND THE TSAR, THE HAUNTING OF MOSCOW HOUSE and THE FORTUNE TELLERS OF RUE DARU.
 Originally from Moscow, she was raised in the US and graduated from Pepperdine University with a BA in English/political science, and from Northwestern School of Law with a JD.
-She practiced litigation at a large law firm for several years before pursuing her dream of becoming an author.
-Now she is happiest writing speculative historical fiction inspired by Eastern European history and folklore.
-Her work has appeared in LitHub, Tor.com, Historical Novels Review, Bookish and Washington Independent Review of Books, among others.
-She lives in a wooded, lakeside suburb of Chicago with her husband and daughter.
+She practiced litigation at a large law firm in Chicago for several years before pursuing her dream of becoming an author.
+She writes speculative gothic suspense and other dark fiction.
+She also loves exploring Eastern European history and folklore.
+Her work has appeared in LitHub, Tor.com, CrimeReads, Writer’s Digest and Washington Independent Review of Books, among others.
+She lives in a wooded, lakeside suburb of Chicago with her husband and two daughters.

 Books by Olesya Salnikova Gilmore